The Pelton House

 In January 1932, at the age of fifty, Agnes Pelton arrived in Palm Springs, guided in part by her correspondence with her friend Bettye K. Cree (Elizabeth Kirkpatrick Cree), a prominent advocate for the desert arts community.

 At that time, Cathedral City was a small desert town defined by open space and sweeping, uninterrupted views.
-Pelton’s home was situated within the Cathedral City Cove, within walking distance of the town center and surrounded by the vast desert landscape.
+Pelton’s home was situated within the Cathedral City Cove, walking distance from the town center and surrounded by the vast desert landscape.
 The setting offered both access to daily life and immersion in nature.
 A lifelong student of the natural world, Pelton was deeply responsive to the distinctive beauty of her new environment.
 She was fascinated by plant life capable of surviving in the desert and painted desert trees and date palm fruit as enduring symbols of life and strength.
 The region’s expansive skies, dramatic mountains, and deep canyons also left a lasting impression.
 In a 1957 interview, she reflected on the power of the desert, saying, “The vibrations of this light, the spaciousness of these skies enthrall me.
 I knew there was a spirit in nature as in everything else, but here in the desert it was an especially bright spirit.
 I found wonders here.”

 “The two mountains—San Jacinto and San Gorgonio are so gorgeous.
 I have a feeling that there is some special reason for being here.”